Skip to main content

 • graphics

-48 mentions Positive Neutral Negative
+26 mentions Positive Neutral Negative

 • “Fairly impressive game with okay graphics, kind of bad animations, really good characters, and an amazing soundtrack.”

-• “Just don't put your expectations too high for this game and if you can look past the animation and graphics then you will enjoy your time!”
+• “Just don't put your expectations too high for this game, and if you can look past the animation and graphics, then you will enjoy your time!”

 • “As for the negatives: the graphics are pretty much unchanged, but it's understandable since it's a low budget production.”

-• “I will start off with the bad, the graphics are very very very dated, which should be obvious at one look of gameplay clips, but I am not someone that cares too much about graphics.”
+• “I will start off with the bad, the graphics are very very very dated, which should be obvious at one look at gameplay clips, but I am not someone that cares too much about graphics.”

 • “The graphics are just okay, and many animations are wooden.”